Self-supervise, Refine, Repeat: Improving Unsupervised Anomaly Detection: Performance Analyses

-Since our method is designed for solving unsupervised anomaly detection problem, it is important to ensure robust performance against changes in the hyperparameters.
-In Fig.~\ref{fig:ablation_result}, we present the sensitivity analyses of our method with respect to various hyperparameters.
+is designed for fully-unsupervised AD, thus, it is important to ensure robust performance against changes in the hyperparameters, as model selection without labeled data would be very challenging.
+To demonstrate this, we conduct sensitivity analyses for the key hyperparameters, shown in Fig.~\ref{fig:ablation_result}.

-In Fig.~\ref{fig:ablation_result_k}, we observe the performance improvement as we increase the number of classifiers for ensemble.
-This is particularly effective on CIFAR dataset (top in Fig.~\ref{fig:ablation_result_k}) where the number of samples in the training data is large enough that even with large $K$, the number of samples to train each OCC ($N/K$) would be sufficient.
+Fig.~\ref{fig:ablation_result_k} shows the impact of the number of OCCs in the ensemble, $K$.
+In general, the performance saturates even after a small number of OCCs, and a typical value of $K$ around $\sim$10 seems applicable across most datasets.
+On CIFAR-10 (top in Fig.~\ref{fig:ablation_result_k}), we observe slight improvements with higher $K$ as the number of samples to train each OCC ($N/K$) would be sufficient.

-In Fig.~\ref{fig:ablation_result_gamma}, we observe that {\algname} performs robustly when $\gamma$ is set to be larger than the actual anomaly ratio (10\%).
-When $\gamma$ is less than 10\%, however, we see a significant drop in performance, all the way to the baseline ($\gamma\,{=}\,0$).
-Our results show that {\algname} improves upon baseline regardless of the threshold.
-In addition, it suggests that $\gamma$ could be set to be within the true anomaly ratio and the twice of it to maximize its effectiveness.
+Fig.~\ref{fig:ablation_result_gamma}, shows the impact of the threshold parameter, $\gamma$.
+Overall, an intermediate value seems optimal and the performance does not change much around it.
+We observe that {\algname} performs robustly when $\gamma$ is set to be larger than the actual anomaly ratio (10\%).
+When $\gamma$ is less than 10\%, however, we observe some drop in performance as $\gamma$ decreases.
+Yet, we note that {\algname} still improves over alternatives regardless of the threshold.
+The analyses suggest that $\gamma$ could be set to be anywhere from the true anomaly ratio and and 2$\times$ the anomaly ratio to maximize its effectiveness.
+For the scenario of unknown true anomaly ratio, we propose Otsu's method (see Sec.~\ref{sect:otsu_method}).